Paulie and Feech battle for turf.

 Mailer: The Great American Novel is no longer writable…You can’t cover all of America now.
 It’s too detailed…People didn’t get upset if you were a little scanty on the details in the past.
 Now all the details get in the way of the expanse of the novel.

-A contemporary audience may find that television is a more viable medium than literature in its ability to be both detailed and expansive simultaneously, in large part due to the very nature of a successful TV series – hours and hours of material spread out over a period of years.
+A contemporary audience may find that television is a more viable medium than literature in its ability to be both detailed and expansive simultaneously, in large part due to the very nature of a successful TV series—hours and hours of material spread out over a period of years.
 In the same interview, Mailer cites The Sopranos as a prime example of this new paradigm, a work that can “loop into a good many aspects of American culture.”
 I am more optimistic than Mailer in believing that the literary world can still produce the Great American Novel.
-But I also genuinely believe that from 1999 to 2007, the period in which the series originally ran, there was no work created in the United States—in any medium—that more powerfully communicated the experience of being American, and even the experience of being human, than The Sopranos.
+But I also genuinely believe that in the last 30 years or so, there has been no work created in the United States—in any medium—that communicates the experience of being American, and even the experience of being human, more powerfully than The Sopranos does.

 Arguably, one of the most significant characteristics of being American is our carelessness.
 This is certainly a prevailing theme in Gatsby:

 You could almost replace “Tom and Daisy” with “Paulie and Feech” or any other two characters from SopranoWorld and the sentence would still ring true.
 In this episode, Sal Vitro begins his tenure as an unfortunate victim of SopranoWorld carelessness.
-His job is to literally care for the turf, but his ability to do so is compromised when he gets caught in the middle of a turf war between Paulie and Feech.
-And after Chris fucks things up with his big-mouth in the New York negotiations, Tony comps Johnny Sac by sending Sal Vitro to work in his massive yard.
-(This is no small task – we might remember that at Johnny Sac’s housewarming party, in “Employee of the Month” (3.04), Silvio remarked how expensive the landscaping and lawn upkeep must be.)
+He gets caught in the middle of a “turf war” between Paulie and Feech when all he was trying to do was literally care for the turf.
+And then, after Chris fucks things up with his big-mouth during the New York negotiations, Tony comps Johnny Sac by sending Sal Vitro to work in his massive yard.
+(This is no small task—we might remember that at Johnny Sac’s housewarming party, in “Employee of the Month” (3.04), Silvio remarked how expensive the landscaping and lawn upkeep must be.)

 Most troublesome for Tony, though, is Corrado’s increasing dementia.
 We’ve had hints of his deterioration since “Whoever Did This” (4.09), and it’s getting more obvious this year.
 The Sopranos occasionally plays Corrado’s senility for laughs, and the most hilarious example is when he mistakes Curb Your Enthusiasm‘s Larry David and Jeff Garlin for himself and Bobby Bacala.
 As some viewers have noted, Chase cuts from this scene to the Bada Bing, where Bobby is wearing a shirt just like the one that was at the center so much hilarity in another Curb Your Enthusiasm episode, “Chet’s Shirt”: